 The vaccine is provided to children as a nasal spray: find out more about this method.

 Local area information

-The vaccination programme will begin in October.
-Please fill in as much detail as you can, as this will help us determine if the nasal application of the vaccine is suitable for your child.
+We generally send parents vaccination consent forms and letters with more information around September each year: please fill in as much detail as you can, as this will help us determine if the nasal application of the vaccine is suitable for your child.